themba-asd/themba-asd/README.md

 # Hey there! 👋

-I'm a passionate software developer and UI/UX designer with expertise in JavaScript, HTML, and CSS.
+I'm a passionate developer and UI/UX designer with expertise in JavaScript, HTML, and CSS.
 I'm all about creating user-friendly and visually appealing web applications.
 Here's a little bit about me:

 - 💻 I'm proficient in: